SemvanWijk/Vinylize_IoT/README.md

 # Vinylize_IoT

-With This guide i will show you how to control a ledstrip using a telegram bot, to simulate a digitally controlled vinyl record player.
+With this guide i will show you how to control a ledstrip using a telegram bot, to simulate a digitally controlled vinyl record player.
 You wil be able to change the album and automatically switch to that albums RPM, aswell as adjusting the volume.

 Requirements:
 - ESP32 DevKit V1 board